 Rating Percentage of Total Market Value

-"AAA" 44.3%
+"AAA" 44.3 %

 "AA" 33.2

 "A" 17.5

 "BBB" 5.0

 Total 100.0%

 We regularly assess individual securities as part of our ongoing portfolio management.
 All securities in an unrealized loss position are reviewed to determine whether the impairment is other-than-temporary.
 Factors considered in determining whether a decline is other-than-temporary include the length of time and the extent to which fair value has been below cost, historical and projected company financial performance and near-term prospects of the issuer, the outlook for industry sectors, credit ratings and macro-economic changes and our intent on not selling the securities and that it is not more likely than not that we will be required to sell the securities before their fair value recovers above cost, or to maturity.
-For the year ended December 31, 2009, we recognized a total impairment of \$1.9 million in the fair value of these securities primarily due to market conditions.
+For the year ended December 31, 2009, we recognized a total impairment of \$1.9 million in the fair value of equity securities in our portfolio as a result of the severity and duration of the decline in market value of these securities primarily due to market conditions.
 None of our fixed maturity securities were impaired in 2009.
 For the year ended December 31, 2008, we recognized a total impairment of \$12.7 million in the fair value of our investment portfolio.
-The fair value of equity securities was impaired \$10.8 million as a result of the severity and duration of the decline in market \$10.8 million as a result of the severity and duration of the decline in market \$10.8 million as a result of the severity and duration of the decline in market \$10.8 million as a result of the severity and duration of the decline in market \$10.8 million as a result of the severity and duration of the decline in market \$10.8 million as a result of the severity and duration of the decline in market \$10.8 million as a result of the severity and duration of the decline in market \$10.8 million as a result of the severity and duration of the decline in market value of these securities primarily due to market conditions.
+The fair value of equity securities was impaired \$10.8 million as a result of the severity and duration of the decline in market value of these securities primarily due to market conditions.
 Our fixed maturity securities were impaired \$1.9 million due to the credit downgrade and increased credit risk of the issuer.